moshinhoabadi/WhereIsMyBus/README.md

 ![Alt text](images/homepage.png?raw=true "Title")

 - **The "Live Monitoring" Section**: On this page, the user can see a table of the irregular trips detected until to the very moment.
 For each trip, the user can see details like the line id, the direction, the date, relevant tweets, relevant evnents, etc. In addition, there is a link attached for each report in the table.
 The user can click on the link and see a relevant map for the selected trip.
-The map will function as described earlier.
+The page with the map will function as described earlier.
+Note: We recommend to open the links on another tab.
+Otherwise, the main page in this section page can interrupt the new page due to the refreshing process.
-Screenshot of this page:
+Screenshot of the "Live Monitoring" section:

 ![Alt text](images/live_menu.png?raw=true "Title")

 - **The "Analyze Past Data" Section**: On this page, the user can choose a date, a line id, a direction and a vehicle id (from dropdown lists).
 Then, the user can submit the request.
-If there are matching reports, The applicaiton will return a map with the reports in the current date as described earlier.
-Otherwise, the application will direct the user to an unique "no data found" page.
+If there are matching reports, The applicaiton will the map with the reports in the current date (and the additional data) as described earlier.
+Otherwise, the application will direct the user to a unique "no data found" page.
-Screenshot of this page:
+Screenshot of the "Analyze Past Data" section:

 ![Alt text](images/analyze.png?raw=true "Title")

-### Input Examples:
+### Input Examples for the "Analyze Past Data" Section:
- - The "Live Monitoring" Section:

- - The "Analyze Past Data" Section: the next inputs have matching reports, therefore will return an output map.
+ the next inputs have matching reports, therefore will return an output map.
  1. line id = 007A; direction = 0; vehicle id = 28052; date: 03.13.2018 (format mm.dd.yyyy)
  2.